-"I'm a soldier who helped save our home," Mito interrupted.
+"I'm a soldier who helped save our home," Mito said fiercely.

 Ensui's eyes flashed in anger at her outburst, but Mito didn't give him a chance to catch his breath.

-"Please, Father, listen to me for once in your life."
+"Please, Father, listen to what I want for once in your life."

 Ensui snapped his mouth shut, stunned.
 Mito never raised her voice to him, but right now there was no force on Earth that could keep her silent.
 Not anymore.